Particle-based fluid simulation methods such as implicit SPH have many advantages over Eulerian grid-based methods. You can read all about it here.

 Knowing that our adaptive solver matches the high-resolution uniform simulation for the lid driven cavity allows us to have confidence in the method.
 However at the end of the day, we are interested in computation times.

-Read this article to learn how PreonLab 5.0 will overcome the limitations of PreonLab 4.x to deliver unprecedented speedups.
+Read this article to learn how PreonLab 5.0 overcomes the limitations of PreonLab 4.x to deliver unprecedented speedups.